Synagis Consensus Criteria

 Role of epidemiology services: Provide accessible updates on current RSV activity and when high-risk infants should be receiving doses.
 When there is an unusually early RSV season detected, changes are communicated to the patient care coordinators at the NICUs, to the specialty pharmacies providing Synagis, and to as many primary care clinics as possible.
 Pediatric infectious diseases physicians at St. Luke’s in Boise confer with state epidemiologists, and recommendations are communicated through the Idaho AAP chapter and its website.

 Appeal of decisions in preauthorization: For denials of preauthorization that have been appealed, a review by a pediatric specialist practicing in Idaho (neonatologist, pediatric cardiologist, or infectious diseases pediatrician) is encouraged.

 IV.
 Historical onset and end of RSV season in Boise, Idaho

-RSV activity monitored at St. Lukes Health System laboratory Boise, Idaho
+RSV activity monitored at St. Lukes Health System laboratory in Boise, Idaho